ReiNoIkari/Morphological-Image-Processing/morpho.md

 <img src="/images/combined_bridge_ero.png" alt="alt text" width="1000" weight="center">
 </p>

-**Fig.9: Result of the Erode operation using as a structuring element a disk of 3 by 3 size.
+**Figure 4 : Result of the Erode operation using as a structuring element a disk of 3 by 3 size.
 This operation is done 2 times in a row**

 ### Opening and Closing (rappeler pourquoi c'est plus safe que erode)